 - Crowleys DFK or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

 - If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect the rights, property, or safety of Crowleys DFK, our clients, or others.
-This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 - In some instances, Crowleys DFK may share your personal data with various outside companies, or service providers or vendors working on our behalf to help fulfil your requests.
+We will only use such third-parties that are bound by a data protection agreement ensuring appropriate levels of data protection, security and confidentiality.

 - In addition, Crowleys DFK may transfer certain personal data across geographical borders to other affiliated member firms or outside companies working with us or on our behalf.
 This may include countries that do not have laws that provide specific protection for personal information.